darraghoriordan/eslint-plugin-nestjs-typed/README.md

 }
 ```

-This fails because there is a typo in the param decorator
+This FAILS because there is a typo in the param decorator

 ```ts
 @Controller("custom-bot")